 These "insect nests" are my favorite thing on the table.
 They're flakey pie crusts that can be eaten on their own or dipped in the mousse.
 I asked Catherine to recreate this photo and she did an amazing job -- particularly because she doesn't have the tools they used in the original photo.
 They tasted pretty good too!

-There's the Edible Details cupcake toppers, and cake topper below it.
-I think you're supposed to lie them flat but I wanted to show them off.
+Here is a close up of the Edible Details cupcake toppers, and the cake topper below it.
+I think you're supposed to lay them flat but I wanted to show them off!

 For the mousse, I did a replica (or a really gross version) of this bumble bee dessert.
-The bugs are made out of dried mangos, mulberries and raisons.
+The bugs are made out of dried mangoes, mulberries and raisins.

 I promise this is not a typo below.
-I was trying to do a fun play on died fruit instead of dried fruit.
+I was trying to do a fun play on "dried fruit" with "died fruit".
 But after I saw the photos, I realized how many people will probably think I just made an error.
 LOL Those are Catherine's sugar cookies topped with dried fruit bugs.
-Andrew's placemat inspired to recreate this photo into a dessert.
+Andrew's placemat illustrations inspired me to recreate this photo into a dessert.